selection vaccination is tremendously important and necessary

 The armed forces will administer the Pfizer vaccine to the players of the Spanish national team so that they go to defend Spain “in the best conditions” in the Eurocup, a decision “tremendously important and necessary” and based on the same ethical criteria that have been applied with the Olympic team.

-This is how the Government’s decision has been justified by the Minister of Health, Carolina Darias, at the press conference after the Interterritorial Council of the National Health System, in which the Royal Football Federation and the Superior Sports Council were referred to obtain more details on the immunization of players and the protocol that will be implemented given the two positives on the team.
+This is how the Minister of Health has justified the Government’s decision, Carolina Darias, in the press conference after the Interterritorial Council of the National Health System, in which the Royal Football Federation and the Superior Sports Council were referred to obtain more details on the immunization of players and the protocol that will be implemented given the two positives on the team.

 Sources from the latter body have indicated to . that “everything will be done in coordination with the RFEF medical services, which are the ones that will decide the best moment”; CSD, for its part, “does not take the lead, beyond having positioned itself absolutely in favor of the vaccination of footballers.”